codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-05-fp0.md

 The response to `EXEC` should be a RESP null array.

-Using the second client, the tester will retrieve the value of unwatched key to check if the transaction was aborted.
+Using the second client, the tester will retrieve the value of the unwatched key to check if the transaction was aborted.

 ```bash
 # Client 2